tpazz/Multi-Layer-Control-Robot-Architecture/README.md

 # Multi-Layer-Control-Robot-Architecture

-LEGO MINDSTORMS EV3 robot programmed with obstacle avoidance and LÉVY flight search.
+* Documentation for the Closed Loop Control system and obstacle avoidance
+* Documentation for Multi Layer Control Subsumption architecture and LÉVY flight